 Dizziness and Fainting

 Some people may experience dizziness or fainting after a Flucelvax vaccine because of needle anxiety or for other reasons.
-The main danger with fainting is a fall that could cause serious injuries, especially in seniors.
+The main danger of fainting is a fall that could cause serious injuries, especially in seniors.

-Tonic-clonic seizures, or seizures with limb stiffening followed by jerking, twitching movements, often occur in epilepsy because of abnormal neural activity in the brain.
+Tonic-clonic seizures, or seizures with limb stiffening followed by jerking, and twitching movements, often occur in epilepsy because of abnormal neural activity in the brain.
 Very rarely, this type of seizure may also happen after vaccination, even without a prior history of seizures.

 Angioedema, or sudden, extreme swelling, may occur after a vaccine in some individuals.
 The main danger of angioedema is swelling of the throat or tongue, which can block airflow and cause suffocation.
 Angioedema treatment may require medications like antihistamines or steroids.

 Flucelvax could potentially interact with some immunosuppressive therapies like irradiation, alkylating agents, corticosteroids, and antimetabolites.
 Individuals who take blood thinners are at an increased risk of bleeding after a Flucelvax shot.
 You should inform your healthcare provider of all your medical conditions and prescription drugs before receiving a Flucelvax vaccine.

 It’s important to remember that the aforementioned side effects are rare, and the majority of people will experience only mild after-effects following a Flucelvax vaccine.
 However, when adverse effects do occur, they are often unpredictable and severe.
 If you experience serious side effects after a Flucelvax dose, you have the right to seek legal recourse and potentially collect compensation for vaccine injuries.

 What Are the Benefits of the Flucelvax Vaccine?